pbbwfc/FsChessPgn/docs/winforms.md

 # Pgn Game Panel

-This component is a panel holding teh moves of a game in PGn format.
+This component is a panel holding the moves of a game in PGN format.

 It keeps track of a Game including headers, moves and comments.